 Benefits of the program include:

-Program Reputation - KU’s Master's in Early Childhood Unified is offered through the KU Department of Special Education, which was recently ranked 1st in the nation according to U.S. News & World Report’s Best Public Institutions.
+Program Reputation - KU’s Master's in Early Childhood Unified is offered through the KU Department of Special Education, which was recently ranked #1 according to U.S. News & World Report’s Best Public Institutions.

 Nationally-accredited Program - The KU School of Education is accredited under the National Council for Accreditation of Teacher Education (NCATE) Standards through the CAEP Accreditation System.